 For more information on system requirements and authorization instructions, check out Saturation Knob at Softube.

-The Softube Tape (link to check the price at Plugin Boutique) is a tape saturation emulation plugin with 3 different tape machine types.
+The Softube Tape is a tape saturation emulation plugin with 3 different tape machine types.

 - Type A emulates a precise and linear high-end Swiss reel-to-reel machine